jlelong/LaTeX-Workshop-wiki/Hover.md

 ## Previewing citation details

-When [`latex-workshop.hoverCitation.enabled`](#latex-workshophoverCitationenabled) is set to `true`, moving the mouse over an argument of a `\cite` related command displays the details of the bibliography as a tooltip.
+When [`latex-workshop​.hoverCitation​.enabled`](#latex-workshophoverCitationenabled) is set to `true`, moving the mouse over an argument of a `\cite` related command displays the details of the bibliography as a tooltip.

 <img src="https://github.com/James-Yu/LaTeX-Workshop/raw/master/demo_media/hover-cite.gif" alt="Hover on \cite demo">

 ## Previewing references

-When [`latex-workshop.hoverReference.enabled`](#latex-workshophoverReferenceenabled) is set to `true`, moving the mouse over a `\ref` related command displays the piece of `tex` with the corresponding label as a tooltip.
-Moreover, if the label refers to a maths environment as described in [Preview equations](#Preview-equations) and [`latex-workshop.hoverPreview.ref.enabled`](#latex-workshophoverPreviewrefenabled) is set to `true`, math preview is rendered instead of showing the tex content.
+When [`latex-workshop​.hoverReference​.enabled`](#latex-workshophoverReferenceenabled) is set to `true`, moving the mouse over a `\ref` related command displays the piece of `tex` with the corresponding label as a tooltip.
+Moreover, if the label refers to a maths environment as described in [Preview equations](#Preview-equations) and [`latex-workshop​.hoverPreview​.ref​.enabled`](#latex-workshophoverPreviewrefenabled) is set to `true`, math preview is rendered instead of showing the tex content.

 <img src="https://github.com/James-Yu/LaTeX-Workshop/raw/master/demo_media/hover-ref.gif" alt="Hover on \ref demo" height="300px">

 ## Documentation of a command

-When [`latex-workshop.hoverCommandDoc.enabled`](#latex-workshophoverCommandDocenabled) is set to `true`, moving the mouse over a command displays the different forms (signatures) of the command with their arguments as a tooltip.
+When [`latex-workshop​.hoverCommandDoc​.enabled`](#latex-workshophoverCommandDocenabled) is set to `true`, moving the mouse over a command displays the different forms (signatures) of the command with their arguments as a tooltip.
 You can directly access the documentation of the package(s) defining the command by clicking on the package name(s).

 <img src="https://github.com/James-Yu/LaTeX-Workshop/raw/master/demo_media/hover-command.gif" alt="Hover on a command demo">